AdibaAdi/Message_Crush/README.md

-# Message_Crush
+# Message_Recruiters

-Created this interactive webpage featuring a playful question "You like me?" with two response buttons.
+Created this interactive webpage trying to convince recruiters to hire me for internships "Can I please get the internship?" with two response buttons.
 Clicking "Yes" changes the text to a friendly acknowledgment and switches the displayed GIF to a cheerful cat image.
 Hovering over "No" causes the button to evade the cursor, moving to random positions on the screen.
 Used tutorial from tiktok page: Codesphere.

+Language used: HTML5, CSS and JS.

 Live website: [messagecrush.netlify.app](https://messagecrush.netlify.app/)https://messagecrush.netlify.app/